nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 #### Core

+* The `CommandFlag` class
-* The `Messages` class stores string constants for simple success and error messages to be printed to users. (usually 1 liners)
+  * stores string constants representing flags to be used in user inputs.

-* The `CommandFormat` class stores string constants representing formats for user commands.
+* The `CommandFormat` class
+  * stores string constants representing formats for user commands.
-It also provides a method that creates a ready-to-print string that suggests selected command formats for the user.
+  * provides a method that creates a ready-to-print string that suggests selected command formats for the user.

+* The `CommandType` class
+  * stores enumerations for command types.
+  * provides a method to convert a command word into a `CommandType`.

-* The `DayOfTheWeek` class stores enumerations for the Day of the Week.
-It also provides methods to check the validity of a Day of the Week input and convert it into a `DayOfTheWeek`.
+* The `DayOfTheWeek` class
+  * stores enumerations for the Day of the Week.
+  * provides methods to check the validity of a Day of the Week input and convert it into a `DayOfTheWeek`.

+* The `Grade` class
+  * stores a predefined array of possible grades.
+  * provides a method to check the validity of a Grade input.

+* The `Messages` class
+  * stores string constants for simple success and error messages to be printed to users. (usually 1 liners)

-* The `Priority` class stores enumerations for task priority.
-It also provides methods to check the validity of a priority input and convert it into a `Priority`.
+* The `Priority` class
+  * stores enumerations for task priority.
+  * provides methods to check the validity of a priority input and convert it into a `Priority`.
-* The `CommandType` class stores enumerations for command types.
-It also provides a method to convert a command word into a `CommandType`.

 #### Utility

 * The `DayUtil` class contains utility methods that makes use of the `DayOfTheWeek` variable of a class.

 * The `JsonUtil` class contains utility methods that make use of the `ModuleInfo.Json` file.

 * The `LinkUtil` class contains utility methods that help in launching URLs.

 * The `StringUtil` class contains utility methods that manipulates strings.

 * The `TimeUtil` class contains utility methods that are related to Time.

 ## Documentation, logging, testing, configuration, dev-ops